 There are also elastic straps on the rear for your hiking poles (ensure the fit of this belt is snug and not over-filled when carrying poles as you may experience a little bounce).

-The Ultimate Direction Utility Belt looks rather minimal at first glance, but it packs in a lot of great features.
+The Ultimate Direction Utility Belt looks rather minimal at first glance, but this lightweight running belt packs in a lot of great features and storage.

 It can carry a 500ml soft flask, trail running poles, a mobile phone, a jacket, and other small valuables with no bounce due to its stretchy yet rugged outer mesh material.